Shakhmardan Yessenov Foundation: The Almaty Marathon

-The Shakhmardan Yessenov Foundation supports The Almaty Marathon, which raises funds for charity and supports specialized boarding schools for children with disabilities.
-The Almaty Marathon is an annual mass sports event in Kazakhstan, first held in 2012, and has since grown into a significant international competition, attracting nearly 14,000 participants from over 40 countries by 2016.
+The Shakhmardan Yessenov Foundation supports Almaty Marathon, which raises funds for charity and supports specialized boarding schools for children with disabilities.
+The Almaty Marathon is an annual mass sports event in Kazakhstan, first held in 2012.
+Since then, it has grown into a major international race, attracting 16,149 runners from 60 countries.

 Chess education

 The foundation is a key supporter of chess development in Kazakhstan and has served as the general partner of the Kazakh Chess Federation since 2015.
 The foundation actively promotes youth chess by supporting national teams, including their participation in international competitions such as the FIDE World Youth Under 16 Chess Olympiad, where Kazakhstan achieved its best result to date in 2019.
 Additionally, the foundation contributes to chess education and talent development, fostering the growth of young Kazakh players on the global stage.
 The foundation supports chess education in Kazakhstan through initiatives like the Chess in School pilot project.
 Launched in partnership with the Kazakhstan Chess Federation, the project introduced chess lessons in 19 schools across Almaty, Kyzylorda, and Pavlodar regions, benefiting approximately 1,500 students.
 The foundation provided schools with methodological guidebooks, textbooks, workbooks, and teacher training to integrate chess into the curriculum.
 This initiative aims to enhance students' logical thinking, memory, and concentration, with plans for expansion to additional regions.

 From 2015 to 2019, the Kazakhstan Chess Federation (KCF), under the leadership of Galimzhan Yessenov, actively promoted chess as an intellectual sport.
 The Shakhmardan Yessenov Science and Education Foundation was the general sponsor from July 2015 to March 2020, supporting national and international tournaments, youth programs, and chess education.
 The Chess at School initiative introduced chess into 58 schools, enhancing students' cognitive skills.
 The Federation organized over 20 national tournaments annually and strengthened Kazakhstan’s presence in international chess competitions.
 Infrastructure development included the establishment of new training centers and chess clubs, improving access to chess education.

 The Chess at School project, implemented by the Shakhmardan Yessenov Foundation in partnership with the Kazakhstan Chess Federation, introduced chess as a subject in 18 experimental schools across Almaty, Kyzylorda, and Pavlodar regions for students in grades 2–4.
 The project included a study on cognitive development, comparing chess students with those in control groups.
 The results demonstrated that students who learned chess exhibited higher intelligence, creativity, and academic performance after three years.
 As part of the initiative, 58 schools received chess room equipment, while 18 schools were provided with printed textbooks and others with electronic materials.
 A report on the program's impact was submitted to the Ministry of Education and Science of Kazakhstan, recommending the inclusion of chess as a variable subject in the national curriculum.